NajiElKotob/Awesome-Research/README.md

 * [What is Research Methodology?
 Definition, Types, and Examples](https://paperpal.com/blog/academic-writing-guides/what-is-research-methodology) - paperpal.com

 ### Initial Planning
+`Initial planning is a crucial stage in the research process, as it sets the foundation for the entire study.
+This phase involves identifying the research problem, defining objectives, and planning the research design and methodology.`
 #### Research Problem
 #### Research Objectives
 #### Research Questions or Hypotheses